cakmakaf/filter_data_structure/README.md

 ## Project Description

 In this file, you can see the usage of the filter() and reduce() function with a simple example.
-The goal of the problem is finding the multiplication o the odd numbers where they given in a list.
+The goal of the problem is finding the multiplication of the odd numbers where they given in a list.
 You can re-orginize the list and extend the options to be able to sophisticate the code.

 ## Execution